Hydraulisc/foss-hydraulisc/README.md

 `node migrate-database-v1.js`

-If you are migrating from version 1.3 to a newer version you need to perform v2 database migrations to support discriminators!
+If you are migrating from version 1.3 (or older) to a newer version you need to perform v2 database migrations to support discriminators!

-`node migrate-database-v2.js`
+`node migrate-database-v3.js`

 <details>
 <summary>Quick References:</summary>